miguelmartin90/miguelmartin90/README.md

 # :cat: About Me

 I'm a backend developer with experience in Java and technologies like Spring, Spring Security, and JWT.
-I've worked with databases such as MySQL and MongoDB, and I have skills in Git, GitHub, Swagger, and RabbitMQ.<br><br>I am characterized by my dedicated approach to problem-solving, being meticulous and organized in my work.
-I possess skills to understand problems from various perspectives and enjoy working in collaborative teams where open communication and mutual support are fundamental.
+I've worked with databases such as MySQL and MongoDB, and I have skills in Git, GitHub, Swagger, and RabbitMQ.<br><br>I find joy in working with attention to detail, a healthy dose of curiosity, and in an organized manner.
+I enjoy understanding a problem by approaching it from multiple perspectives and comparing it with easier to understand contexts.

 <br>